ayahack89/dsa.py/README.md

-# Basicdsa.py
+# dsa.py
-<strong>Basic DSA in Python.
+<strong> DSA in Python.
 It's conducive for those who want to build a good career in Python development or as a Python programmer.</strong>